The most damning passages from the Chris Pincher report: ‘Shocking by any standards’

 Committing misconduct ‘with impunity’

-Quoting a memorandum by the parliamentary commissioner for standards the committee report says says Pincher's conduct has done "significant" damage to public life.
+Quoting a memorandum by the parliamentary commissioner for standards, the committee report says Pincher’s conduct has done “significant” damage to public life.

 Not only were the individuals involved harmed – but the incident feeds a public perception that MPs “do not have to abide by normal standards of behaviour and can commit acts of misconduct with impunity”.

-"The damage that has been caused to the reputation and integrity of the House and its Members cannot be described as trivial, unnoteworthy, or not important to address," the Commissioner said.
+“The damage that has been caused to the reputation and integrity of the House and its members cannot be described as trivial, unnoteworthy, or not important to address,” the commissioner said.

 “The damage is significant.
 It involves behaviour that by any standards was shocking, deeply inappropriate, and adversely impacted two unsuspecting individuals who had no expectation that they would be subjected to such behaviour.”

-The commissioner added: "Further, it was conduct that risks advancing a misplaced public perception that Members of Parliament do not have to abide by normal standards of behaviour and can commit acts of misconduct with impunity.
+The commissioner added: “Further, it was conduct that risks advancing a misplaced public perception that members of parliament do not have to abide by normal standards of behaviour and can commit acts of misconduct with impunity.

 ‘A full on grope’